East Coast Trail Thru-Hike : Freshwater to Witless Bay

 Bay Bulls Newfoundland on East Coast Trail

 As we walked into town we passed a beautiful, white, clapboard church, whose sides were supported by wooden buttresses and whose steeples were different heights.
 It seemed like a curious design.
 As we passed the church we came to a solemn veteran's ceremony outside the modern municipal buildings.
 All of a sudden we realized, somewhat to our horror, that today is Canada Day!
-One of the difficulties with long term hiking is that one has a tendency to forget what day it is, let alone what date.
+One of the difficulties with long-term hiking is that one has a tendency to forget what day it is, let alone what date.
 While this usually doesn't make any difference, it can be a problem if one strolls into town on a Sunday evening or a national holiday, hoping to find stores open for re-supplying.
 Well, today was both a Sunday and a national holiday.
 Oops.

 We continued around the harbour, impressed with the massive rolls and piles of huge chains on the oil rig re-supply platforms, and soon saw the sign for O'Brien's Boat Tours, a company that offers various boat tours around the Witless Bay Ecological Reserve.
 We decided to walk in and see if we could change our reservations, and on the way discovered that O'Brien's has a gift shop and restaurant.
-We stopped in the restaurant and had a warming lunch of Panini Sandwich and fries with coffee, and also purchased two slices of partridge berry cake for later on.
+We stopped in the restaurant and had a warming lunch of a Panini Sandwich and fries with coffee, and also purchased two slices of partridge berry cake for later on.

-O'Brien's Boat Tours ECT Newfoundland.
+O'Brien's Boat Tours Witless Bay Newfoundland.

-While in the restaurant we were fortunate enough to be able to call the Bears Cove Inn and change our reservations there to tonight and tomorrow, and after lunch we changed our boat tour to tomorrow.
+While in the restaurant we were fortunate enough to be able to call the Bears Cove Inn and change our reservations there to tonight and tomorrow, and after lunch, we changed our boat tour to tomorrow.
 So, everything worked out remarkably well, leaving us with just 7 more kilometres along the Mickeleen's Path to hike until we reach Witless Bay and the Bears Cove Inn

 We set off down Quay Road, the long community connector running through Bay Bulls to join the two ECT trails.
-Although there were no signs or indicators along the connector, we managed to find the next trail head without any difficulty.
+Although there were no signs or indicators along the connector, we managed to find the next trailhead without any difficulty.

 The Mickeleen's Path was much easier going than anything we have encountered so far.
-Much of the trail passed through forest, and the path contained quite a few board walks and staircases to get us over the more difficult and muddy sections.
+Much of the trail passed through forest, and the path contained quite a few boardwalks and staircases to get us over the more difficult and muddy sections.

 Wooden boardwalk Great Trail pathway.

-As we approached Witless Bay, we got our first glimpse of the Witless Bay Ecological Reserve, which is has also been designated as an Important Bird Area (IBA).
+As we approached Witless Bay, we got our first glimpse of the Witless Bay Ecological Reserve, which has also been designated as an Important Bird Area (IBA).
 The Witless Bay IBA consists of four islands (named Green, Great, Gull, and Pee Pee) which are located 4 km off the coast, and are all rocky, with low cliffs and steep, grassy slopes.
 These islands support a globally significant colony of breeding seabirds, and Great Island is home to the largest colony of Atlantic Puffins in eastern North America (around 200,000 breeding pairs).
 Large groups of Leach's Storm-Petrels, Common Murres, Black-legged Kittiwakes, and Herring Gulls also nest on these islands.
 Other birds that also nest on the islands include Great Black-backed Gulls, Black Guillemots, Thick-billed Murres, Razorbills, and Northern Fulmars, and the waters surrounding the islands are important for White-winged Surf Scoters, Oldsquaws, and Common Eiders.
 Many boat and kayak tours leave from Witless Bay and Bay Bulls to visit the Ecological Reserve, and tomorrow we are taking one!

-Witless Bay Ecological Reserve IBA bird map.
+Witless Bay Ecological Reserve Important Bird Area.

 Witless Bay Important Bird Area (shown in yellow)